Assassin's Creed Shadows: Plot

-Working together, the pair track down and eliminate more of the Shinbakufu, and in the process meet Nobunaga's former retainer Tokugawa Ieyasu and Hattori Hanzō, an erstwhile member of the Iga ikki.
+Working together, the pair track down and eliminate more of the Shinbakufu, and in the process meet Nobunaga's former retainer, Tokugawa Ieyasu, and Hattori Hanzō, an erstwhile member of the Iga ikki.
 Hanzō warns Naoe to forget about the box, claiming that both her father and her mother, Tsuyu, died protecting it.
 However, seeing that Naoe will not back down, Hanzō instructs her to head to a kofun in Settsu to learn the truth about her parents.
 There, Naoe finds an Assassin hideout and journal, revealing that Emperor Go-Nara had tasked the Assassins to build a new Brotherhood in Japan, with Tsuyu being one of the Assassins given the task.
 Deciding to continue the Assassins' mission, Naoe, Yasuke, Tomiko, and Junjiro form the Kakushiba ikki (the "League of the Hidden Blade").

 As Naoe and Yasuke build up their league with new recruits, they deal with the remaining Shinbakufu until only Mitsuhide and the group's mysterious leader remain.
 At the Battle of Yamazaki, Naoe and Yasuke join Hashiba Hideyoshi's army in besieging Shōryūji Castle, where Mitsuhide has taken refuge.
-After mortally wounding him, Mitsuhide identifies the leader of the Shinbakufu as former shogun Ashikaga Yoshiaki, who sought to regain his power after being dethroned by Oda Nobunaga.
+After mortally wounding him, Mitsuhide identifies the leader of the Shinbakufu as former shōgun Ashikaga Yoshiaki, who sought to regain his power after being dethroned by Oda Nobunaga.
 With Mitsuhide dead, Hideyoshi claims victory and promises to reform Japan as Nobunaga's successor, to which Naoe warns him to keep his promise.
 Afterwards, she and Yasuke confront Yoshiaki, who offers to trade both the stolen box and information for his life.
 He reveals that the box is one of three, each containing one of the Imperial Regalia of Japan, and that an Assassin matching Tsuyu's description was spotted in Yamato.
 He also reveals that the Templar Order—which Yasuke has history with—supported the Shinbakufu, and that the Templar Kimura Kei is recruiting new members to the Order's cause in Kii.

 Sparing Yoshiaki's life, Naoe and Yasuke split up to investigate their new leads.
 Naoe travels to Yamato, where she recalls the story Nagato had told her about Tsuyu.
 Many years prior, the Assassins, under Tsuyu's leadership, safeguarded the Imperial Regalia until they were massacred by the Shinbakufu.
 Tsuyu managed to protect one of the regalia and gave it to Nagato while she left to search for the rest, but never returned.
 Naoe finds the Assassins' intended hiding place for the regalia and returns her box, fulfilling her promise to her father.
 Hanzō then arrives and returns the second box, which Ieyasu recovered from the Templars.
 He admits that he had betrayed the Assassins out of jealousy at Tsuyu choosing Nagato over him, and sold the regalia's location to the Shinbakufu.
 Naoe ultimately forgives Hanzō and offers him a chance to correct his mistake by helping her find Tsuyu, who they both believe is still alive.